allpassportstamps/allpassportstamps.github.io/_posts/2023-03-10-New-Zealand-Kiwi-and-Maori.md

 Some aspects of the New Zealand trip that I find really unique:
 * Like other parts of Oceania, some very unique animals that have de-evolved due to the geography
+* It is so similar to Canada, as both countries were formerly British colonies
 * Very progressive in many ways, such as women's rights, environmental protections and relationship with the natives
-* It is so similar to Canada, as both countries were formerly British colonies
 * Nature!
 * Where Kiwi polish came from for shoe shine

 ### Auckland

-The first few days of my month long sabbatical was a bit rough, and I was so glad to be in New Zealand and embrace familiarity.
+The first few days of my month long sabbatical were a bit rough, and I was so glad to be in New Zealand and embrace familiarity.

 I checked into the Cordis hotel for one night, and enjoyed the views and amenities.